JohanLarsson/Sideways/README.md

 Arrow left and right moves time one day candle.
 Shift left and right one hour candle.
 Space starts animation.
 Ctrl + W adds current symbol to watchlist.

+Alt + R selects random item in current list, symbols or bookmarks.
+Alt + Left and Right moves back and forward in history.